dillionlim/brainhack-til-2025/README.md

 ## Final words
 We like to thank [Ryan](https://github.com/ryan-tribex), [Ada](https://github.com/HoWingYip) and [Tianshi](https://github.com/qitianshi) for their hard work in setting up the technical side of the competition (which is an impressive combination of various frameworks - ROS, websocketing, networking, hardware infrastructure, etc) and support during the competition.

 We would also like to thank DSTA for organizing the largest yearly ML competition in Singapore.
-Despite not coming in top 4 (largely due to a format which relies heavily on both opponents playing in good faith, and luck), we still believe that the work we have done for this iteration is highly technically interesting, and will prove valuable to any readers.
+Despite not coming in top 4, we still believe that the work we have done for this iteration is highly technically interesting, and will prove valuable to any readers.

 We would also like to thank team [12000SGDPLUSHIE](https://github.com/aliencaocao/TIL-2024) for a nice format of their previous writeup and training code, which proved to be useful in initial exploratory training.